Felixburton7/cpp-Parallelization-of-HPC-Algorithms/README.md

 # MPI Parallelisation of Molecular Dynamics

 A C++17 / MPI molecular-dynamics solver written for the Centre for Scientific Computing at the University of Cambridge.
 Velocity-Verlet integration for a 1D anharmonic oscillator and a 3D Lennard-Jones fluid, with a domain-decomposed parallel force computation.
+Scored 93% grade.

 **Full write-up:** [WA2_MPI_Parallelisation_of_Molecular_Dynamics.pdf](WA2_MPI_Parallelisation_of_Molecular_Dynamics.pdf)